 - Verify that you’re registered as a Republican at your current home address.

 - How many signatures do you need?
 The number for this office is typically only 10-15 signatures depending on your precinct.
-To know exactly the number needed Find out here.
+To know exactly the number needed, you can download this list, find your legislative district and then precinct.
+Note the number of signatures you will need listed under “Signatures Required”.

 - Not sure how to fill out your petition?
 Here’s a Sample Petition in case you need help filling it out.

 - File your completed affidavit of qualification and signature petition form with signatures.
 You can mail or hand-deliver them to any branch of the County Recorder’s Office.
 Note: You do NOT have to turn this paperwork into the Chairman of your district.
 You can personally mail it or hand-deliver it to the County Recorder’s office.
-Just make sure the Recorder’s office receives it by 5pm on (date to be added), 2018.
+Just make sure the Recorder’s office receives it by 5pm on May 30, 2018.

-After the write-in deadline which will be announced soon, the County Recorder’s Office will publish a list of candidates.
+After the write-in deadline which will be announced after May 30th submission deadline, the County Recorder’s Office will publish a list of candidates.
 Verify that your name is on the list.

-If there are more available slots than candidates, your name will not appear on the ballot, but you will be elected.
-If there are more candidates than available slots, your name will appear on the ballot.
+As of August 28, if there are more available positions than candidates, your name will not appear on the ballot, but you will be elected.
+If there are more candidates than available positions, your name will appear on the ballot.